Dental Bridges: Cost, Lifespan & Insurance Explained

 What Is a Dental Bridge?

-A dental bridge is a fixed dental restoration used to replace one or more missing teeth.
-It works by “bridging” the gap left by missing teeth, using neighbouring teeth or dental implants for support.
-The replacement tooth (or teeth) is custom-made to match your natural smile, restoring function and appearance.
-Dental bridges are typically recommended when there are healthy teeth on either side of the gap and when patients are looking for a stable, non-removable tooth replacement option.
+A dental bridge is a fixed dental restoration that replaces one or more missing teeth.
+It “bridges” the gap by using neighbouring teeth or dental implants for support.
+Dentists custom-make the replacement tooth or teeth to match your natural smile, restoring both function and appearance.
+Dentists often recommend dental bridges when healthy teeth sit on either side of the gap and when patients want a stable, non-removable tooth replacement option.

 Learn more about Dental Bridges in Melbourne